Internal Family Systems

 Serving Houston, Ann Arbor, and folks across Texas & Michigan.

-That’s where I can offer help as an EMDR-trained therapist.
+That’s where I can help as an IFS therapist.

-Why is IFS Therapy So Effective for Trauma, Anxiety, Depression, and ADHD?
+Why is IFS Therapy So Effective for CPTSD and ADHD?

 EMDR for Anxiety